patchlevel/event-sourcing/docs/aggregate.md

 ### Create a new aggregate

 In order that an aggregate is actually saved, at least one event must exist in the DB.
-An event must receive the `aggregateId` and the `payload` and has to inherit from `AggregateChanged`.
+An event must receive the `payload` and has to inherit from `AggregateChanged`.
 A `ProfileCreated` event is ideal here:

 ```php